-When you are managing a grant, one of the decisions you may need to make is what type of contract to use for the procurement of goods and services.
+When managing a federal grant, one of the decisions you may need to make is what type of contract to use for procuring goods and services.

 And when that grant is a federal award, it becomes even more critical as the federal funding comes with rules and preferences about what types of contract you can use and which ones are prohibited from choosing.